 The other ingredients are just my personal favorites, but you can choose any vegetables you like.
-I use zucchini often, because the are easy to clean, cut, and last long in the fridge.
+I often use zucchini, because the are easy to clean, cut, and last long in the fridge.
 Happy days!
 You can use any other vegetables though, such as cauliflower or eggplant.
 The chickpeas can easily be replaced by lentils or butter beans.
 If you use canned beans, try to go for the glass jars without any extra added ingredients and rinse them well before adding them to your dish.

 For this recipe you will only need a few ingredients.
 It’s simple quick, cheap and perfect for a one person dinner.

-tip: Sprinkle this dish with some yeast and also a small bowl of buckwheat or quinoa will make this supper delicious!
+Sprinkle this dish with some yeast and also a small bowl of buckwheat or quinoa will make this supper delicious!

 - one onion, diced